-When the day of Christmas Eve approaches, the anticipation begins effervescence to spread among Greenland's youngest.
+As Christmas Eve approaches, the excitement of anticipation begins to spread among Greenland's youngest.

-They look forward to gifts, to the smell of packages and to the sound of little feet bouncing down the stairs on Christmas morning.
+They look forward to gifts, the smell of packages and the sound of little feet skipping down the stairs on Christmas morning.
 And we all know who is behind it: Santa Claus and his faithful sleigh team.

 But how realistic is it really?

-Already at the first calculation, the story begins squeak.
-According to Statistics Greenland, there are 12,863 children and young people between 0 and 16 year.
-They live scattered over a country that stretches from Siorapaluk in the north to Tasiilaq in the east and Narsarmijit in the south.
-It is a logistical solitaire of dimensions – even for a man with a magical full beard.
+The story starts to creak at the first calculation.
+According to Statistics Greenland, there are 12,863 children and young people between 0 and 16 years of age.
+They live scattered across a country that stretches from Siorapaluk in the north to Tasiilaq in the east and Narsarmijit in the south.
+It is a logistical cabal of dimensions – even for a man with a magical full beard.

-And if we kindly calculate the weight of the gifts: five kilos per child.
-This amounts to approximately 65 tonnes of Christmas presents, which the reindeer must fly, drag or conjure up rocks, fjords and ice caps.
-All within five more six hours.
+And if we calculate the weight of the gifts kindly: five kilos per child.
+That amounts to approximately 65 tons of Christmas presents that the reindeer will have to fly, drag or conjure over rocks, fjords and ice caps.
+All within five to six hours.

-Here you could think that the reindeer are superheroes.
+Here you might think that the reindeer are superheroes.
 But AG decided to ask an actual expert.

-A researcher is introduced to Christmas logistics.
-Hers reaction is cash.
-Before the question is almost complete, researcher reaches Mathilde Le Moullec from the Greenland Institute of Nature puts her hand forward towards the screen.
+A researcher is presented with Christmas logistics.
+Her reaction is firm.
+Before the question is almost complete, researcher Mathilde Le Moullec from the Greenland Institute of Natural Resources reaches out her hand towards the screen.

-She researches the biology of reindeer - both in Greenland and previously on Svalbard – and knows exactly what the majestic animals can do.
-And yet more important: what they can't do.
+She researches the biology of reindeer – both in Greenland and, previously, in Svalbard – and knows exactly what these majestic animals can do.
+And, more importantly, what they can’t do.

-- Yes, we have enough of them to transport 65 tonnes of Christmas presents.
-Approximately 130,000 reindeer in the area of Ameralik, Akia-Maniitsoq and Kangerlussuaq-Sisimiut, shows the last counts in 2018.
+- Yes, we have enough of them to transport 65 tons of Christmas gifts.
+Approximately 130,000 reindeer in the Ameralik, Akia-Maniitsoq and Kangerlussuaq-Sisimiut areas, according to the latest counts in 2018.
 But then the party stops too, she says.

 Why?
-Because the reindeer – unlike Santa's cartoon version – they throttle back their activities and adapt the winter.
+Because the reindeer – unlike the cartoon version of Santa Claus – slow down their activities and adapt to winter.

-- Their GPS collars show that they stay very small areas, often only a few hundred meters at a time.
-They do this to save money the energy – otherwise they risk simply becoming too thin and dying.
+- Their GPS collars show that they stay in very small areas, often only a few hundred meters at a time.
+They do this to save energy - otherwise they risk simply becoming too thin and dying.

-She elaborates that reindeer live on a tight leash during the winter energy budget.
-They spend the autumn building up a thick layer of fat, which keep them alive through months of hard frost, deep snow, ice layers on the ground and very little food.
+She explains that reindeer live on a tight energy budget during the winter months.
+They spend the autumn building up a thick layer of fat to keep them alive through months of hard frost, deep snow, ice on the ground and very little food.

 - That fat layer is their survival.
-Each additional movement, every unnecessary step burns valuable energy.
-Therefore, they almost go in 'eco-operation' throughout the winter.
+Every extra movement, every unnecessary step, burns valuable energy.
+That's why they almost go into 'eco-mode' all winter.

-The scene is easy to imagine: a sled filled to the brim, a herd of reindeer that refuse to move more than a few kilometers.
-Santa standing by and sighing.
+The scene is easy to imagine: a sleigh filled to the brim, a team of reindeer refusing to move more than a few kilometers.
+Santa Claus standing next to him, sighing.

 A summer Christmas Eve?